R41CY/AQWikiTools/README.md

 ### Farm Tracker — To Drop
 <img src="website/assets/screenshots/feature-tofarm.png" alt="Farm Tracker To Drop" width="600">

 Browse every unowned drop item in a filterable, searchable card grid.
-Filter by rarity (AC, Seasonal, Non-Rare, Legend) and view drop source details at a glance.
+Use the advanced filtering bar to show only AC, Seasonal, Legend, or Normal items, and adjust the grid layout to your liking.
+View drop source details at a glance.

 ### Item Detail & Source Preview
 <img src="website/assets/screenshots/feature-farm-detail.png" alt="Item Detail Modal" width="600">